cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/datasets-mapreduce.rst

     context.setInput(kvTable, kvTable.getSplits(16, startKey, stopKey);
   }

+.. rubric:: A Dataset as the Output Destination of a MapReduce Job

 Just as you have the option to read input from a Dataset, you have the option to write to a Dataset as the output destination of a MapReduce job if that Dataset implements the ``BatchWritable`` interface::